-The SMART-map project will provide innovators with a tool that will help them meet society’s needs, concerns and expectations on new technologies.
+The SMART-map project provides innovators with tools that will help them meet society’s needs, concerns and expectations on new technologies.
 A roadmap towards responsible innovation.

-It will pioneer a participatory method that enables innovators, civil society organisations, and other stakeholders to design this new tool together.
+It pioneered a participatory method that enabled innovators, civil society organisations, and other stakeholders to design this new tools together.

-It will test these roadmaps in actual industrial settings, ensuring that innovators can use them easily within their existing processes.
+It tested these SMART Maps in actual industrial settings, ensuring that innovators can use them easily within their existing processes.

 Synthetic Biology has the potential to transform the industrial landscape and lead to more sustainable manufacturing.
 But public acceptance is essential for its commercial and societal viability.